 - Teachers-researchers may request to be delegated to the Institut Universitaire de France (Academic Institute of France) as junior (under 40) or senior (over 40).
 The delegation lasts for 5 years, renewable once for seniors.
 It entitles to a discharge from teaching of 128 ETD hours and to the attribution of an annual research grant of around 15 000 euros.
 The application deadline is usually by late December/early January (see the IUF's website).

-The emeritus is an honorary title granted to HDR university lecturers and professors who are permitted to retire.
+The emeritus is an honorary title granted to HDR associate professors and professors who are permitted to retire.
 An emeritus teacher-researcher can supervise seminars, theses (ongoing and under his or her supervision), and be an examiner for a thesis or a HDR.
 Obtaining the title requires the approval of the Academic Council.
 The request is granted for at most 3 years, renewable.

 An open call is made for colleagues by the laboratory managers, a complete file is required (short CV, an argumentative letter stating the reasons for the request, 1 scientific work project, the opinions of the department and the head of the laboratory).